harsha-simhadri/big-ann-benchmarks/dataset_preparation/caselaw_dataset.md

 1. "doc_id": the document id based on the document's numeric order in the base file.
 2. "case_id": a unique identifier drawn from the original parquet files; can be used to match a case back to its complete metadata and opinion text.
-3. "date_filed": the date the case was filed in YYY-MM-DD format.
+3. "date_filed": the date the case was filed.
+Originally in YYYY-MM-DD format, we converted dates to ordinals using Python's `datetime` library for ease of use for comparative operators.
+They can be converted back to the original format using `datetime`'s `fromordinal()` function.
 4. "court_jurisdiction": the place of jurisdiction of the court.
 Typically either a US state or the entire United States.
 5. "court_type": the court type as a one- or two-letter abbreviation (appeals, criminal, circuit, and so on).
 6. "court_full_name": the full name of the court.